MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-without-comp.md

 ---
 title: Rebind reports without using a composite model
-description: Learn how to migrate your process mining entities with Power Platform solutions.
+description: Learn how to rebind reports without using a composite model with different workspaces or the same workspace.
 author: donums
 contributors:
   - donums